FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Experiments

 \subsection{Comparisons to the state-of-the-art methods}

-DDFFNet \cite{hazirbas2018deep} and DefocusNet \cite{maximov2020focus} do not provide the pre-trained weights, so we used their open-source codes to train the networks from scratch.
-DefocusNet \cite{maximov2020focus} has two architectures and the "PoolAE" architecture is selected for comparison because of its good average performance.
-For AiFNet \cite{wang2021bridging}, and DFVNet \cite{yang2022deep}, their provided pre-trained weights are used to conduct the following tests.
+DDFFNet \cite{hazirbas2018deep} and DefocusNet \cite{maximov2020focus} lacked pre-trained weights; therefore, we utilized their open-source codebases to train the networks from scratch.
+Notably, DefocusNet \cite{maximov2020focus} offers two architectures, and we chose the "PoolAE" architecture due to its consistently good performance for comparison.
+Conversely, for AiFNet \cite{wang2021bridging} and DFVNet \cite{yang2022deep}, we employed the pre-trained weights provided by the authors to conduct the evaluations.
+We also provide the visual results of the latest DEReD \cite{si2023fully} model in supplementary part, as the publicly available code is not complete for implementation.